serpent-os/onboarding/README.md

 This can be accomplished by executing:

-    onboarding/create-sosroot.sh
+    cd img-tests/
+    ./create-sosroot.sh

 which will install a suitable set of packages for use in a systemd-nspawn container.

 Boot a systemd-nspawn container with the installed minimal Serpent OS system:

-    sudo systemd-nspawn --bind=/var/cache/boulder/ -D /var/lib/machines/sosroot/ -b
+    sudo systemd-nspawn --bind=/var/cache/boulder/ -D ./sosroot/ -b

 To stop and exit the systemd-nspawn container, issue the following command from within the container:

-    systemctl poweroff
+    poweroff

-If the container locks up or stops responding, you can use `machinectl` to stop it from outside the container:
+If the container locks up or stops responding, you might be able to use `machinectl` to stop it from outside the container:

     sudo machinectl poweroff sosroot